blackjax-devs/blackjax/README.md

 easily composed and exchanged.
 We specialize these kernels by closure instead of passing parameters.

-### New algorithms
+## New algorithms

 We want to make implementing and testing new algorithms easy with BlackJAX.
 You can test new algorithms by reusing the basic components of the many known methods already implemented in the library.
-Follow the [guidelines](https://blackjax-devs.github.io/blackjax/developer/guidelines.html) to implement your method and test new ideas on existing methods without writing everything from scratch.
+Follow the [developer guidelines](https://blackjax-devs.github.io/blackjax/developer/guidelines.html) to implement your method and test new ideas on existing methods without writing everything from scratch.

 ## Contributions